Skip to content

 • Mozzarella: The small fresh mozzarella balls are a perfect size for pasta.

-• Italian dressing: I love to use this recipe, but store-bought works as well.
+• Italian dressing: I love to use my homemade recipe, but store-bought works as well.

-• Fresh herbs: Parsley or basil are my picks to go with the rest of the ingredients.
+• Fresh herbs: Parsley or basil are my picks for the best pasta salad recipe.

 How to Make Easy Pasta Salad with Italian Dressing

-Pasta salad tossed together with Italian dressing using wooden spoons.
+A close up of pasta salad being tossed together with Italian dressing using wooden spoons.

 • Cook.
 Make sure the rotini pasta is cooked and cooled.